A Surrogate-Assisted Uncertainty-Aware Bayesian Validation Framework and its Application to Coupling Free Flow and Porous-Medium Flow: Mathematical and computational models

+Pore-network models \cite{blunt2017a} consider a simplified yet equivalent representation of the porous geometry by separating the void space into larger pore bodies connected by narrow pore throats.
+Despite their low computational demand, a rather high degree of pore-scale accuracy can be achieved \cite{oostrom2016a}.
+PNMs can also be combined with modeling approaches on different scales \cite{scheibe2015a}, such as Darcy-type continuum models \cite{Balhoff2007b, Balhoff2007a, mehmani2014a} or free-flow models \cite{beyhaghi2016a}.
+Weishaupt et al.~\cite{Weishaupt_2019} developed a monolithic approach to couple a pore-network model with a (Navier--)Stokes model, which was later improved by considering pore-scale slip~\cite{weishaupt2020a}.

-\paragraph*{Pore-network porous-medium model.} For the pore-network model (PNM), we require the conservation of mass for each pore body $i$ (the intersection of two or more pore throats): \begin{linenomath*}
+For the PNM, we require the conservation of mass for each pore body $i$ (the intersection of two or more pore throats):

-\end{linenomath*} Here, $Q_{ij}$ is the discrete volume flow rate in a throat connecting the pore bodies $i$ and $j$, and the pressures defined at the centers of the pore bodies $i$ and $j$ are given by $p_i$ and $p_j$ (\Cref{fig:pnm}).
-Equation \eqref{eq:pnm} represents a finite-volume discretization scheme with a two-point flux approximation, see \citeA{weishaupt2020a,koch2021} for further details.
+Here, $Q_{ij}$ is the discrete volume flow rate in a throat connecting the pore bodies $i$ and $j$, and the pressures defined at the centers of the pore bodies $i$ and $j$ are given by $p_i$ and $p_j$ (Figure~\ref{fig:pnm}).
+Equation~\eqref{eq:pnm} represents a finite-volume discretization scheme with a two-point flux approximation, see~\cite{weishaupt2020a,koch2021} for further details.
 The total conductance $g_{ij}$ is determined by the pore throat geometry and the fluid properties.
-Considering the pressure losses both within the pore bodies and throats, we use \begin{linenomath*}
+Considering the pressure losses both within the pore bodies and throats, we use

-\end{linenomath*} where $g_{t,i j}$ is the conductance of a throat $ij$ while $g_{p,i}$ and $g_{p,j}$ are the conductances of the adjacent pore-body halves (\Cref{fig:pnm}).
+where $g_{t,i j}$ is the conductance of a throat $ij$ while $g_{p,i}$ and $g_{p,j}$ are the conductances of the adjacent pore-body halves (Figure~\ref{fig:pnm}).
 Simple analytical expressions for $g_{ij}$ are available in the literature~\cite{patzek2001a} for certain geometries.
 Usually, we determine $g_{ij}$ via numerical upscaling \cite{mehmani2017a}, whereas for this study, we consider it to be an additional uncertain parameter.
 In the following, we only refer to $g_{p,i}$, as for the given geometry $g_{p,i} = g_{p,j}$ for interior throats.
 At interface throats, one of the half-pore-body conductance is zero.

-\subsection{Coupling Concepts}
+\subsection{Coupling concepts}

 A variety of REV-scale coupling concepts for the Stokes--Darcy system \eqref{eq:Stokes}--\eqref{eq:Darcy} is available in the literature.
-In this paper, we consider the most widely used set of interface conditions based on the Beavers--Joseph condition and recently developed generalized conditions~\cite{Eggenweiler_Rybak_MMS20}.
-If the pore-network model \eqref{eq:pnm} is used in the porous medium, separate coupling conditions, suitable for the pore-scale description of interface exchange processes, must be considered.
+In this paper, we consider the most widely used set of interface conditions, based on the Beavers--Joseph condition, and the recently developed generalized conditions~\cite{Eggenweiler_Rybak_MMS20}.
+If the PNM \eqref{eq:pnm} is used in the porous medium, separate coupling conditions, suitable for the pore-scale description of interface exchange processes, must be considered.